UTDNebula/website/docs/about/roles/front-end-dev.md

 ## Overview

-Project Nebula is an initiative to build tools that help students.
-Front-end developers for Project Nebula implement the user experiences that allow students to get the information they need and plan their college experience.
+Nebula Labs is an initiative to build tools that help students.
+Front-end developers for Nebula Labs implement the user experiences that allow students to get the information they need and plan their college experience.

-This description is general for all of Project Nebula’s projects, but your desired project may have specific responsibilities that you can ask Willie about.
+This description is general for all of Nebula Labs’s projects, but your desired project may have specific responsibilities that you can ask Willie about.

 ## What We Need

-Project Nebula is looking for someone with:
+Nebula Labs is looking for someone with:

 - Some experience using reactive frameworks to build interactive websites
 - Experience debugging software